DestyNova/advent_of_code_2022/16/README.md

 This was still really slow, but produced the correct answer after about 30 seconds and eventually terminated, concluding that it was indeed correct, after 267 seconds.

+**Update 2022-12-18 19:14:** I tried adding the "de-interleaved" representation of vertices; that is, executing all the player's moves first, then resetting the clock and allowing the elephant to continue.
+That didn't work at all well with BFS for some reason, but while working on it I noticed that there needs to be a `visited` set when doing BFS (or Dijkstra, or A*...) to avoid re-exploring the same states over and over!
+That's a really silly oversight on my part.
+I added that to both versions, and it massively sped up the previous implementation, so it found the correct result within a few seconds, but kept exploring the state space because it couldn't prove there wasn't something better out there.
+Might need to get rid of the heuristic bit, except... no, it needs that to know when a provably optimal result has been found.

+**Update...
+1 hour later:** Ok!
+With another improvement to the `getNeighbours` function in `part2_bfs_intpack`, namely only allowing the player and elephant to both turn a valve if both (rather than either) of the valves have a flow rate greater than zero.
+It turns out that this significantly reduces the search space and enabled the program to find the correct result and terminate after 343 seconds.
+This is still 1000x slower than other solutions that have been posted, so... more optimisations and alternate approaches may still come.

 ## Thoughts

 Definitely the most difficult puzzle.
 It's not that the concept of graph search is difficult; it's the actual details of how to represent the state in each vertex, which bits you care about, how to encode for storage in a DP table (e.g. some people managed to pack everything into an int, but I was already using one int for the valve set, another for the pressure released, an int8 for the current valve etc).